farirpgs/fari-app/docs/cheat-sheet.md

 # Cheat Sheet

-The Ultimate Fate Cheat Sheet created by the Fate Community
+<page-meta author="famousbirds" description="The Ultimate Fate Cheat Sheet created by the Fate Community"></page-meta>

 > This page is an adaptation of the work of Reddit user /u/famousbirds did on their Fate Reference Card inside Google Sheet
 >